 \subsection{Updated prior ranges}

-Previous detector characterization studies have identified a number of glitch classes with distinctive time-frequency features~\cite{GSpy}.
+Previous detector characterization studies have identified several glitch classes with distinctive time-frequency features~\cite{GSpy}.
 We use this information to introduce separate Bayesian prior ranges on the glitch part of the \splusg{} model to more effectively and efficiently separate the signal and glitch power.
 In this section, we introduce these new glitch-specific prior ranges.

-\paragraph{$Q$ prior} A wavelet quality factor $Q$ is proportional to the number of cycles in a wavelet.
+\paragraph{$Q$ prior.} A wavelet quality factor $Q$ is proportional to the number of cycles in a wavelet.
 For a given central frequency $f_0$, the time duration of a wavelet will increase with increasing $Q$.
-For previous analyses which focus on stellar-mass \bbh{} waveforms the prior on $Q$ for both the signal and glitch models was $[0.1,40]$.
-This prior range is generally sufficient for \bbh{} signals which have a duration less 1 second, but to reconstruct glitches with durations greater than 1 second, such as scattering glitches, a higher upper bound on $Q$ allows for a smaller number of longer-duration wavelets.
+For previous analyses which focus on stellar-mass \bbh{} waveforms the prior on $Q$ for both the signal and glitch models was uniform in the range $[0.1,40]$.
+This prior range is generally sufficient for \bbh{} signals which have a duration less than 1 second, but to reconstruct glitches with duration greater than 1 second, such as scattering glitches, a higher upper bound on $Q$ allows for a smaller number of longer-duration wavelets.